nuxt/nuxt/docs/3.api/3.utils/define-page-meta.md

   - **Type**: `string | string[]`

     Aliases for the record.
-Allows defining extra paths that will behave like a copy of the record.
-Allows having paths shorthands like `/users/:id` and `/u/:id`.
+Allows defining paths that will behave like a copy of it.
+Allows having path shorthands like `/users/:id` and `/u/:id`.
 All `alias` and `path` values must share the same params.

   **`keepalive`**

   - **Type**: `boolean` | [`KeepAliveProps`](https://vuejs.org/api/built-in-components.html#keepalive)

-    Set to `true` when you want to preserve page state across route changes or use the [`KeepAliveProps`](https://vuejs.org/api/built-in-components.html#keepalive) for a fine-grained control.
+    Set to `true` to preserve page state across route changes or use the [`KeepAliveProps`](https://vuejs.org/api/built-in-components.html#keepalive) for fine-grained control.

   **`key`**

   - **Type**: `false` | `string` | `((route: RouteLocationNormalizedLoaded) => string)`

-    Set `key` value when you need more control over when the `<NuxtPage>` component is re-rendered.
+    Set the `key` value when you need more control when the `<NuxtPage>` component is re-rendered.

   **`layout`**

   - **Type**: `false` | `LayoutKey` | `Ref<LayoutKey>` | `ComputedRef<LayoutKey>`

-    Set a static or dynamic name of the layout for each route.
-This can be set to `false` in case the default layout needs to be disabled.
+    Set a static or dynamic name for the layout for each route.
+This can be set to `false` if the default layout needs to be disabled.

   **`layoutTransition`**

   - **Type**: `boolean` | [`TransitionProps`](https://vuejs.org/api/built-in-components.html#transition)

-    Set name of the transition to apply for current layout.
+    Set the name of the transition to apply to the current layout.
 You can also set this value to `false` to disable the layout transition.

   **`middleware`**